Evaluation of the Texas Foundation High School Program (House Bill 5)

 Over time, this approach has changed.
 Reform models that integrate CTE and academic preparation are intended to elevate career pathways and make them more relevant to students’ academic coursework, and vice versa.
 The hope is that a more integrated, career-focused approach will improve student engagement and motivation as well as the transition to higher education, workforce education programs, or entry-level jobs.

 Texas House Bill 5 Evaluation

-In 2013, Texas enacted House Bill 5 (HB 5), which modified Texas’ high school graduation requirements.
+In 2013, Texas enacted House Bill 5 (HB 5), which modified Texas’ high school graduation requirements for all students entering Grade 9 beginning with the 2014–15 school year.
 Known as the Foundation High School Program, HB 5 placed greater emphasis on career preparation by including five career-area endorsement options to provide students with the opportunity to gain in-depth knowledge of a subject area.
-Both the Texas Education Agency (TEA) and the Texas Legislature expressed a commitment to examining the impact of the state’s new high school graduation requirements on student outcomes.
+Both the Texas Education Agency and the Texas Legislature expressed a commitment to examining the impact of the state’s new high school graduation requirements on student outcomes.